Google faces renewed U.S. antitrust scrutiny, this time over Android

 After that settlement, the FTC was embarrassed by the inadvertent release of documents that showed key staff members argued that Google broke antitrust law.
 Google dropped some of the worst practices and commissioners opted to settle.

-The European Union has accused Google of distorting Web search results to favor its own shopping service as well, and is now probing the Android mobile operating system.
+The European Union has accused Google of distorting Web search results to favour its own shopping service as well, and is now probing the Android mobile operating system.

 To go after Google, the FTC would have to show that it has a big enough share of the market to be dominant and that they prevent rivals from being able to compete for consumers' attention, said Andre Barlow of the law firm Doyle, Barlow and Mazard PLLC.